 Maximum light, maximum character

-Katherine explains, “When we bought the house, we loved the large original sash windows in the kitchen, but this room was considerably darker compared to the rest.
-And we knew this was going to be the room we wanted to spend a lot of time in.
-So, it was important to us to let more natural light in.”
+Katherine explains, “When we bought the house, we loved the large original sash windows in the kitchen, but this room was considerably darker than the rest.
+And we knew this would be the room we wanted to spend a lot of time in.
+So, it was important to us to let in more natural light.”

 A loft conversion to boost wellbeing

-Creating a separate area away from the busy lifestyle for this young family was important, somewhere where they can connect with nature and escape into a world of their own.
-So the family decide to convert their unused attic to a loft conversion with master bedroom and bathroom.
+somewhere where they could connect with nature and escape into a world of their own.
+So they decided to convert their unused attic into a loft conversion with a master bedroom and bathroom.

-“It’s been a bit of a labour of love, and the more we’ve done the more we’ve wanted to do.
-So, from the downstairs we’ve then moved upstairs.”
+“It’s been ]a labour of love, and the more we’ve done the more we’ve wanted to do.
+So, from the downstairs we’ve then moved upstairs.

-“Having the space up here is just a really nice haven for us to escape, it’s great for our wellbeing.
-I personally, love coming up here and reading a book with a cup of coffee.”
+“Having the space up here is a really nice haven for us to escape, it’s great for our wellbeing.
+I love coming up here to read a book with a cup of coffee.”

 A window of opportunities